DeveloperPaul123/CMakeWizard/README.md

 * Auto configures finding of various external libraries.
 * Easily add library sub-projects that can be re-used.
 * Move existing CMake builds.
     * This allows you to move an existing build from one directory to another without breaking the build.
+This is done simply by configuring the `CMakeCache` correctly.
 * More to come!

 ## Contributing ##